 Our initial products will address cardiovascular disease and sepsis.

 Among the most prevalent of life-threatening diseases are heart attack and heart failure.
 According to the 2014 National Hospital Ambulatory Medical Care Survey, U.S. emergency departments ordered or ran 7.6 million cardiac enzyme tests to assess chest pain and 3.6 million BNP tests to diagnose heart failure.
-The worldwide market for cardiac markers was approximately $2.3 billion in 2016 and is projected to reach $3.5 billion by 2021 (8.8% CAGR).
+The worldwide market for cardiac markers was approximately $1.7 billion in 2018 and is projected to reach $2.4 billion by 2025.
 Our initial cardiac marker assays will address the unmet need for rapid, accurate tests to manage these high-cost conditions.

 Sepsis costs the U.S. health system $24 billion annually and is the most expensive condition to manage.
 There are approximately 5.3 million patients to screen in the U.S. alone.
 Brava tests are under development to differentiate bacterial from viral infections and to assess disease status.